maggiead/outreach/_diversity/eupelmidae.md

 ## Biology

 Most are internal or external parasites of the immature stages of moths, butterflies, true bugs, beetles, lacewings, grasshoppers, cockroaches, gall midges, and other wasps.
-Some are egg parasites on eggs of spiders with the egg case; as they attack multiple eggs, they can be thought of as predators rather than parasites (figure E below).
+Some are parasitoids within the egg case of spiders; because they attack multiple eggs within one egg sac, they can be thought of as predators rather than parasitoids which are expected to kill only a single host (figure E below).
 Other species are hyperparasites, parasites that attack a host that is also a parasite.

 <img src="https://sfg.taxonworks.org/s/a256qn" alt="(A)	_Anastatus_, (B) _Eupelmus_   _vesicularis_ female, (C) _Eupelmus_  _vesicularis_ male, (D) _Brasema_, (E) _Arachnophaga_, (F) _Metapelma_ _spectabile_" width="100%"/>
 ##### (A)	_Anastatus_, (B) _Eupelmus_   _vesicularis_ female, (C) _Eupelmus_  _vesicularis_ male, (D) _Brasema_, (E) _Arachnophaga_, (F) _Metapelma_ _spectabile_